kbond/symfony1-skeleton/README.md

 * script for displaying project information in dev/staging environments
 * special symfony library include file for working in different environments

-## New Project Instructions
+## Creating a New Project

-The following are my recommended instructions for creating a new project based on this skeleton
+The following are my recommended instructions for creating a new project based on this skeleton.

 ### Step 1 - Clone this repository